ekingery/py-coding-exercise/EK-NOTES.md

 in this case given I don't have PR access to the originally forked repo.
 Instead I isolated them in the first commit so they can be cherry-picked if you find them worthwhile to include in the main [skip patterns repo](https://bitbucket.org/knowledgehound/skip_patterns).
-The following are my notes (I'd include these in the PR):
+The following are my notes (I would typically include these in a PR):

 * Removed `unicode` and `str` magic methods no longer necessary in python3
 * Tweaked line length to adhere to [PEP-8](https://www.python.org/dev/peps/pep-0008/)